In today's increasingly mobile workplace, how does a desktop administrator or manager provide corporate desktop

 Purchasing laptops allows the business to manage the desktop environment when it's not off-network.
 Two detractors from this option are that purchasing laptops for all employees, thereby duplicating desktop resources, is expensive.
 This is doubly the case if the laptops are lost or stolen, not only losing the physical asset but the data loss as well.
 Just ask the ING employee in Washington, D.C. whose laptop, containing 13,000 district worker's personal data, including social security numbers and financial information, was stolen from their home.

 Creating a Web portal for application access can work for some applications, but not all applications can be "Webified."
 On top of that, it's prudent to have SSL/VPN capabilities for data protection across the wire.
 There's also that nagging question about where the application data is stored.
-If it's stored on an unmanaged (and unprotected) home computer or notebook, you run into the same issues that I mention
+If it's stored on an unmanaged (and unprotected) home computer or notebook, you run into the same issues that I mention two paragraphs above.

 Creating a virtual desktop with VMware's ACE (Assured Computing Environment) can address all of these issues with one solution.
 ACE is a desktop virtualization solution that allows the Desktop Administrator to bundle an operating system and applications together with virtualization software into a package that can be created once and deployed many times.
 The encrypted package can be deployed using any portable media, through standard systems management software or on a network share to a laptop or desktop and can't be read except by the systems that are authorized to use the package.